 Among other qualifications, Mr. Baldacci brings senior leadership experience to the board, including his service as the Governor of the State of Maine, along with extensive experience in economic development and government relations.

-Board of Directors, Jobs for America's Graduates
+Selected directorships and memberships Board of Directors, Jobs for America's Graduates